LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 Once an object has been created as a :type:`duration` type, duration calculations and accessors may then be used.
-Durations are especially useful for calculating lengths of time under 24 hours, although they can be utilized for any lengths of time.
+Durations are especially useful for calculating lengths of time under 24 hours, although they can be used for any lengths of time.
 Durations are based on start and end date/time objects.
 These start and end date/times are either specified when creating the duration or the current date/time is used as the start date/time while the end date/time is calculated based on the specified length for the duration.

 .. type:: duration
 .. method:: duration(time::string)